 1. The Greek word for "possessions" in vs. 33 is an interesting one.
 It is a participial noun ta hyparchonta, from the verb hyparcho, which is a compound word from the words hypo, "under," archo, "to begin" (the noun arche can also indicate power).
 It's not even listed in Kittel's TDNT, but the Bauer-Arndt-Gingrich-Danker lexicon has its most common meaning as: exist (really), be present, be at one's disposal.
 Things which are at one's disposal are one's possessions or means.
 BAGD also indicates that in Homeric Greek this word is often used as a substitute for einai (inf.), the "to be" verb.
 I take it that this "really exist" is an intensive form of "to be."

 1. Gil Bailie, "The Gospel of St. Luke" audio series, tape #8 (end of side 1 and beginning of side 2).
+These lectures are also now available online in clips; this portion is covered by "The Poetry of Truth," Part 101.
 Here are my notes / partial transcription of his comments on this passage:

 *****Notes on Bailie lectures****